novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-58.md

 "May I ask what you do…?
 Do you work in this field?"

 "No, not really.
-Actually, I work at a hotel."
+I actually work at a hotel."

 "A hotel?
 Which one?"